Smilin-Dominator/mysql-and-python-billing/README.md

     - If you press 5, it'll take you to (verify.py) where you can verify your bills.
     - If you press 6, it'll allow you to edit your config file.
     - If you selected 'Bank Transfer Mode' there'll be a number 7, which will allow you to track who sent transfers and didn't.
+      - There's two functions, view transactions and edit transactions.
+      - In view, it displays all the transactions (If there are multiple under the same name, it'll display the time)
+      - In edit, it shows you the transactions, prompts you for a name, and you can edit if they've transfered or not.
 # Function List (sql-client.py)
 - Master Password:
     - Enter the master password you set in (main.py)